 After being crippled by an infection, which killed their baby son, May moved with her family to Hamilton, Ontario in 1928, in order to have easier access to the medical facilities she needed.
 There she tutored in French and German and, after her husband's death in 1947, she taught at McMaster University for several years.
 She died on 3rd January 1982.
 May & Noël also had a daughter :

-Kathleen married, secondly, Volney Godden REXFORD.
-They were married in St Paul’s Church, Knowlton on 19th May 1938.
+Kathleen & her two children stayed on in Africa for three years before returning to Canada.
+She married, secondly, Volney Godden REXFORD, in St Paul’s Church, Knowlton on 19th May 1938.

 Dorothea NEWNHAM, born 8th May 1900, fifth daughter to Jervois and Letitia.
 She died in November 1982 and is buried in Woodland Cemetery, Hamilton.

 Robert Benjamin HENDERSON, born 1st December 1866, second child of William and Mary Henderson, in Pembroke, Ontario.
 He was a barrister.
 He married Audrey Irene SMITH on 4th July 1907, Deer Park, Toronto.